Last Updated on by

 - Not Fully Integrated Into the “Smart Home”: I gigged Roomba for the same issue, to be fair.
 WiFi apps are great, but it would still be nice if I could manage all of my smart home devices from one interface.
 The proliferation of smart hubs like SmartThings, Wink, VeraEdge, etc… is quickly becoming the norm.
 Call me greedy, but I want my robots fully integrated with my Google Nest, smart locks, etc…

-- Price: Okay, I’m not complaining because it’s a good $200 cheaper than the new WiFi Roomba, but even at a discount (see this listing), this is a steep price to pay.
+- Price: Okay, I’m not complaining because it’s cheaper than the new WiFi Roomba, but even at a discount (see this listing), this is a steep price to pay.
 It begs the question, what are you actually paying for?
 Granted, WiFi is an awesome feature and the other speed and suction improvements are not without merit, but it still may be out of reach for many would-be users.

 Botvac Connected Video Overview